tpope/vim-pathogen/README.markdown

 whatever repository you keep your dot files in.
 I don't like to get crazy.

+If you don't like the directory name `bundle`, you can pass a different name as an argument:

+    call pathogen#infect('stuff')

+You can also pass an entire path instead.
+I keep the plugins I maintain under `~/src`, and this is how I add them:

+    call pathogen#infect('~/src/vim/bundle')

 Normally to generate documentation, Vim expects you to run `:helptags` on each directory with documentation (e.g., `:helptags ~/.vim/doc`).
 Provided with pathogen.vim is a `:Helptags` command that does this on